-Strong solvent cleaner used to remove the manufacturers finish from leather
+A strong solvent based cleaner, used for removing the manufacturers finish from leather.

 Leather Prep is suitable for use on furniture, car interiors, clothes, footwear, handbags and accessories.

 An incredibly powerful remover, it is designed for use on:

 Aniline and Semi-Aniline Leather